drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 INSERT INTO public."Message" VALUES (4, 'David', 'I am Spartacus');
 ```

-### Create a PostgreSQL Source
+### Create a Source for PostgreSQL
-The following yaml file contains the necessary Kubernetes resource definitions for the Continuous Queries.
+The following YAML contains the minimal settings to create a Source that connects to your PostgreSQL database.

 ```yaml
 apiVersion: v1